lowRISC/opentitan/hw/ip/otp_ctrl/doc/_index.md

 Once the appropriate partitions have been locked, the hardware integrity checker employs two integrity checks to verify the content of the volatile buffer registers:

-1. All buffered partitions have additional byte parity protection that is concurrently monitored.
+1. All buffered partitions have additional ECC protection (8bit ECC for each 64bit block) that is concurrently monitored.
 2. The digest of the partition is recomputed at semi-random intervals and compared to the digest stored alongside the partition.

 The purpose of this check is NOT to check between the storage flops and the OTP, but whether the buffer register contents remain consistent with the calculated digest.